azmaveth/taskspec/README.md

 - Breaks down tasks into actionable subtasks
 - Multi-step analysis process for higher quality results
 - Task validation to ensure specifications are complete and actionable
+- Interactive design mode with guided dialog for system design
+- Automatic analysis of subtasks from design documents
 - Custom template support for tailored output formats
 - Progress monitoring with rich progress bars
 - Response caching system to improve performance and reduce API costs